wrijugh/ckad/index.md

 If you are already a seasoned Linux user then you may skip the below step and go directly to the core Kubernetes Objects and Concepts.

-I have design the below steps keeping in mind that the candidate it's not comfort working with Linux.
+I have designed the below steps keeping in mind that the candidate it's not comfort working with Linux.
 Either they come from pure Windows background or new to Linux world.

 ![Learning Path](images/CKAD-prep.png)